Press Brake Operation Manual (Training PDF)

 Press to command lowering the ram and press to command raising the ram in Manual mode.

-• Check the oil level on the level gauge at the side of the tank with the top ram in the fully raised position.
-Top up the oil if necessary.
+3. Check Oil Level: Verify the oil level on the level gauge located at the side of the tank.
+This should be done with the top ram in the fully raised position.
+If necessary, top up the oil to the required level.

-• Check the direction of rotation of the motor by observing the direction of the cooling fan.
-The fan should rotate clockwise, or in the direction of the arrow.
-If this is not the case, switch two wires in the supply line, but be sure to make the motor run by inching while doing so.
+4. Motor Rotation Direction: Observe the direction of the cooling fan to ensure the motor is rotating correctly.
+The fan should rotate clockwise, or in the direction indicated by the arrow.
+If the rotation is incorrect, switch two wires in the supply line.
+Ensure the motor runs by inching while making this adjustment.

-• Descend the ram by pressing the down pedal to make the top tool close to the V-die as possible.
+2. Descend the Ram: Press the down pedal to lower the ram, bringing the top tool as close to the V-die as possible.

 (Check out the drawings of press brake toolings)